Roboy/soncreo/README.md

 pip install -r requirements.txt
 ```
 ### Option 2: Docker
 Our Docker contain all the requirements, ROS2, Cuda 9.0 and cuDNN.
 Our Docker image can be downloaded via `docker pull sharcc92/soncreo:latest`.
-The argument `-v /path/to/home/folder:path/to/guest/folder`` you can add the soncreo repo and the provided tacotron2 and wavenet models.
+The argument `-v /path/to/home/folder:path/to/guest/folder`` you can add the soncreo repo and the provided tacotron2 and nv-wavenet models.
 ```
 sudo docker run --rm --runtime=nvidia -v /path/to/home/folder:path/to/guest/folder -ti sharcc92/soncreo:latest bash
 ```